Data Migration Tips and tricks¶

 You can then use your new conda to export your old environments by specifying a full path like so:

-If you run into errors it might be better to also use the$ conda env export -p /fast/work/user/$USER/miniconda/envs/<env_name> -f <env_name>.yaml
+If you run into errors it might be better to also use the$ conda env export -p /fast/work/user/$USER/miniconda/envs/<env_name> -f <env_name>.yaml--no-buildsflag. -

 Finally re-create your old environments from the yaml files: